-Six surface parking lots are located on campus, inside Polytechnic Circle (see Figure 1.4 Vehicular Circulation & Parking Map in Appendix 1).
-Lots 1 and 2 are located on either side of the IST Building.
+Four surface parking lots are located on campus, inside Polytechnic Circle (see Figure 1.4 Vehicular Circulation & Parking Map in Appendix 1).
+Lots 1 and 2 are located on either side of the IST building.
 Lot 3 is adjacent to the existing residence hall and accessible to the Wellness Center, the Campus Control Center, and the Admissions Center.
-Lots 4, 6 and 8 are located on the west side of campus in close proximity to the campus entrance and the recreation complex.
+Lot 4 is located on the west side of campus in close proximity to the proposed recreation field.
 These lots were constructed as part of the Phase I campus development.
-A total of 1,050 parking spaces have been provided to date.
+A total of 715 parking spaces have been provided to date.

 The Campus Master Plan shows additional surface parking lots continuing along the inside of Polytechnic Circle to serve future housing and academic and support facilities.
 At build out a total of 1,500 to 1,800 parking spaces is planned to be constructed on campus in the parking areas shown in Figure 1.4 in Appendix 1, which may include a multi-use parking structure.